kxcontrib/jhan/qplplot/README.txt

         pl.w3d[(basex;basey;height); (xmin;xmax;ymin;ymax;zmin;zmax); (alt;az)]

 # Examples
 PLplot comes with 33 examples to demonstrate its APIs.
 Reference for PLplot refers to these examples.
 Most of them have been "translated" to q.
-See xNN.q, where NN is a two-digit number. xNN.q contains `/ N.B.` comments to draw attention to exceptions listed in the previous section as well as easy-to-trigger bugs.
+See `xNN.q`, where NN is a two-digit number.
+Some `xNN.q` contains `/ N.B.` comments to draw attention to exceptions listed in the previous section as well as easy-to-trigger bugs.

-Examples are by no means written in idiomatic q.
-They are resemble their C original to aid readers translate between PLplot API and qplplot counterparts.
+Examples are by no means written in [idiomatic q](http://kxcommunity.com/category/idioms/).
+They resemble their C original to help readers translate between PLplot API and qplplot counterparts.

 Once all is properly installed, try out examples:

     q x01.q
     q x05.q
-    q x05w100M.q
+    q x05w100M.q    # x05.q with 100M data points.

-Examples should look like the [PLplot's](http://plplot.sourceforge.net/examples.php) if installation is successful.
+Compare output of examples with the [PLplot's](http://plplot.sourceforge.net/examples.php).

+## Drivers differences
+PLplot supports many kinds of output drivers with various capabilities.
+For example, `xcairo` driver handles color shading (`x30.q`) and Unicode (`x26.q`) better than `xwin` one.
+However `xwin` driver can rescale graphics when its windows are resized, but `xcairo` cannot.

 # Installation
+## Kdb+ 3.0 or above only
+Qplplot supports Kdb+ 3.0 or later only.

 ## Linux (Ubuntu 14.04) with kdb+ 3 or above, 32-bit (l32)

-    # In case, multi-arch development environment is not yet set:
+    # Multi-arch development environment should be installed:
-    # Consult local documentation or sysadmin for more definite instructions.
+    # Consult local documentation or sysadmin for more definitive instructions.
     sudo apt-get install gcc-multilib
     sudo apt-get install libplplot12:i386
     sudo apt-get install libplplot-dev:i386
     sudo apt-get install plplot12-driver-xwin:i386
+    sudo apt-get install plplot12-driver-cairo:i386

     # Assuming 32-bit libplplot is installed, and code.kx.com svn is set locally.
     export KXSVN=/local/path/to/svn/from/kx.com